UWRobotLearning/UWRobotLearning.github.io/LeggedRobots/A1_deploy.md

 - Able to Ping A1 via orin           ✅
 - Able to build unitree sdk on stack ✅

+- Building Unitree v3.5.1            ✅
+    1. Dependency issue was libboost ✅
+    2. LCM not needed to be resolved ✅

 ## TBD

-- LCM issue needs to be resolved
 - Need to send commands through UDP
 - Docker run Unitree SDK and test rosnodes